 - Hemichromis stellifer

 Each of these species of jewel cichlid is quite different and unique while many of them are readily available than the others.
 The most recommended ones for the home aquarium are mentioned below.

-They are native to West Africa and they need warm water and a bit acidic pH in order to thrive in the home tanks.
+They are native to West Africa and they need warm water and a bit acidic pH to thrive in the home tanks.
 These species may be a little aggressive and not a very good choice for a community tank.

-Banded Jewelfish: These are also known as the five spot Cichlid and these are also from West Africa and usually found in the Nile Basin or the Zambezi River or in the Lake Chad.
+Banded Jewelfish: These are also known as the five spot Cichlid and these are also from West Africa and usually found in the Nile Basin or the Zambezi River or the Lake Chad.

-Blood-red Jewel Cichlid: This one is the most popular and the most recognizable one of the species and they are known for their dark red colours with small rows of blue spots.
+Blood-red Jewel Cichlid: This one is the most popular and the most recognizable one of the species and they are known for their dark red colors with small rows of blue spots.